skellat/mkdocs-cms/docs/index.md

 ### Serving You In The COVID-19 Crisis

 We continue to monitor and react to the [COVID-19 crisis](https://simple.wikipedia.org/wiki/COVID-19).
-The long-running crisis has shaped how we operate.
+The long-running crisis shaped how we operate.
 After nearly two years we've come to a view that the pre-coronavirus world isn't coming back *completely* any time soon, if at all.
 We're looking at how we can move forward boldly into a new future.

 ### To Reach Us

 For more information, please contact us by telephone in the United States at 814-580-8087, <a href="skype:stephen.michael.kellat?chat">via Skype</a> or <a href="mailto:ashtabulaecv197@gmail.com">via e-mail</A>.
-We are presently *not* hosting our own e-mail due to strategic reconsideration of our server spending as well as changes in the market at this time.
-That may change as circumstances develop and we assess infrastructure-as-a-service options.
+We are presently *not* hosting our own e-mail due to adverse factors in the realm of e-mail service hosting.